PostgreSQL cluster and host state monitoring

 - Go to Managed Service for PostgreSQL.

-- Select the host you need from the drop-down list.
+- Click the line of the host in the list.

 This page displays the charts showing workloads of individual cluster hosts: